The one that is self-aware of the episode runtime.

-- Redemption Equals Death: McDonnel atones for stealing the sun's energy by tossing herself and her infected husband into the sun.
+- Redemption Equals Death: McDonnell atones for stealing the sun's energy by tossing herself and her infected husband into the sun.

 - 42, in honour of the late Classic Who writer/producer Douglas Adams.

-- Tempting Fate: Erina, annoyed with being the one asked to fetch tools, also wishes she were dead, a wish the infected crew member is more than willing to grant.
+- Tempting Fate: Erina, annoyed with being the one asked to fetch tools, asks aloud for somebody to "Kill [her] now", a request the infected Ashton is more than willing to grant.

-- Too Dumb to Live: Erina, griping about being asked to fetch tools to fix the ship while it's falling into the sun because of instrument failure.
+- Too Dumb to Live: Erina gripes about being asked to fetch tools to fix the ship while it's falling into the sun because of instrument failure.

 - Used Future: This spaceship is old, failing and has to resort to an illegal method of fueling itself up.